Where is Knucklas?

 We are very lucky to have a railway station, on the Heart of Wales line between Swansea (about 3 hours) and Shrewsbury (about 1 hour).
 There are four trains each way each day (except Sundays).
 The track is single for much of the route and the station is a request stop.
 There are buses several times a day.
 More information is on our transport page.

 The famous Knucklas viaduct is in the village and is a 13 arch railway viaduct built about 1860, and is a listed building grade II*.
 The line continues up the Heyope valley and goes into a tunnel to the village of Llangunllo.
 The section in the valley is the steepest on the Heart of Wales line.
 Occasional steam trains use the line and the viaduct is much admired as the train passes over.

-There is no shop or school (both long since closed), but there is a pub – The Castle Inn, and a community centre, see Community Centre web site for details.
+There is no shop or school (both long since closed), but there is a pub – The Castle Inn, and a community centre, see Community Centre page on menu above for details.
 The county library van calls weekly.

 The only church in the village is the Baptist Church.
 Half a mile away, in Heyope, is St. David’s, which is the Church in Wales church for the village.
 Links are on our Local Information page.

 There are many active clubs and societies, who mostly meet in the Community Centre; see details on our Clubs page.